Weight Concerns: Is it Really a Concern?

 For instance, obesity is the main risk factor for type 2 diabetes.
-This is because obesity causes insulin resistance, directly leading to type 2 diabetes.
-Obesity also increases the risk for heart disease, stroke, sleep apnea, gallbladder disease, certain types of cancer, and other diseases.
+This is because obesity causes insulin resistance, which in most cases is the underlying cause of type 2 diabetes.
+Obesity is also associated with numerous other conditions, including the following:

-Obesity and the health concerns it causes is not a new thing.
-Rather, experts and health officials have been expressing weight concerns for decades, cautioning against the health and financial problems obesity will cause individuals and nations if left unchecked.
+Obesity and the health concerns it raises are not new.
+After all, experts and health officials have been raising alarms over the obesity epidemic for decades, cautioning against the health and financial problems obesity will cause individuals and nations if left unchecked.

 And people listened.

 Approximately 45% of Americans go on diets each ear.
-They spend billions of dollars on items to address their weight concerns; ie, weight loss products.
+They spend billions of dollars on weight loss products and programs.
 Yet, the nation is getting bigger.
 It’s not that people don’t care.
 It’s not that people aren’t trying to lose weight.
 So what is happening?

 Could the answer be that the old weight loss methods don’t work?
 Yes, that is exactly what’s happening.